If you’ve ever tried making a healthy dessert or hunted through health stores for a sugar substitute, you’ve probably stumbled upon dates.

 This being said, both are great sources of potassium, magnesium, zinc, phosphorous, calcium and vitamin B3.
 And when compared with refined sugars, they have a lower glycemic index overall (good for those with diabetes).

 Most of all, they are known for their high concentration of fibre, making dates an essential after-dinner food if you suffer with IBS.
+With this in mind, organic Deglet Noor varieties are worth the extra money if you want good quality, pesticide-free treats.

 If you don’t like dates, then a decent alternative might be figs, raisins, cherries, cranberries or dried apricots.
 They all share the same high fibre profile and the signature meaty ‘crunch’.